Dubai: Will prices of sacrificial animals dip ahead of Eid Al Adha?

-Cattle markets in Dubai and Sharjah are now witnessing a significant influx of sacrificial animals ahead of Eid Al Adha.
+During the meeting, the young Emiratis pledged to work diligently to contribute to the country's development upon their return

-Traders are selling livestock that have been brought in from Australia, India, Pakistan, and Somalia.
-A variety of livestock, including goats, sheep, and cows, have been imported to cater to the local demand for the upcoming religious festival.
+Cattle markets in Dubai and Sharjah are now seeing an influx of sacrificial animals ahead of Eid Al Adha.

-However, current prices indicate that they are slightly expensive, with traders suggesting a dip may be coming in the near future.
-According to the current prices of sacrificial animals for Eid Al Adha, the prices of goats start at Dh500, going all the way up to Dh1,400.
+Traders have been selling more goats, sheep, and cows brought in from Australia, India, Pakistan, and Somalia as local demand rises.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.